 Take-Home Message on Supplements to Reduce Inflammation in the Body

 In summary, when combined with an anti-inflammatory diet, proper vitamin and mineral supplementation using natural anti inflammatory supplements can be a true game-changer.
 But, instead of going and buying every single supplement mentioned in this article, we encourage you to connect with a functional dietitian to help you map out the best approach for your unique goals and health history.
 For those who’re seriously committed to reaching their optimal health, we offer a free 15-minute phone call to map out a strategy for working together.

-If there is anything we have learned in this business, it is that most people do not realize how poorly they actually felt until they finally take the steps towards change and then stay consistent with that change for several weeks to even a fewmonths.
-Rome wasn’t built in a day and therefore your chronic fatigue, sinusitis, joint pain etc. will not disappear in a day.
+If there is anything we have learned in this business, it is that most people do not realize how poorly they actually felt until they finally take the steps toward change and then stay consistent with that change for several weeks to even a few months.
+Rome wasn’t built in a day and therefore, your chronic fatigue, sinusitis, joint pain etc. will not disappear in a day.

 And, let’s also be clear on something else about supplements to reduce inflammation in the body…